Never watch Netflix with subtitles

 So what’s happening here?

-And this is no different for the adult brain, if we just give ourselves the chance to learn once more as naive, innocent children.
+This is no different for the adult brain, if we just give ourselves the chance to learn once more as naive, innocent children.

 Watching Netflix as a child would

-However, if we put aside this expectation of our egos, and just accept that we can watch something and understand more or less what is “happening”, who killed whom and why, who cheated whom and when, why someone is upset, and all the rest of it, then we will be allowing our brains to process all the information that tells us what is happening, and this is the information that makes up a language.
+However, if we put aside this expectation of our egos and just accept that we can watch something and understand more or less what is "happening" — who killed whom and why, who cheated whom and when, why someone is upset, and all the rest of it—then we will be allowing our brains to process all the information that tells us what is happening.
+And this is the information that makes up a language.

 Watching sitcoms: a little trick to make it all easier